kmc6/F1/README.md

 ## The Data Pipeline
 The data pipeline loaded source data, replaced missing values and corrected data types where necessary, and performed transformations such as merging and grouping data.
 In summary, it performed a crucial role in preparing the dataset to ensure it was fit-for-purpose before conducting modelling, resulting in better predictive capabilities. ![Screenshot: Source Database](images/e2e_process_pipeline.png)

-<sub>Figure 2 - End-to-end data pipeline process.</sup>
+<sub>Figure 2 - End-to-end data science pipeline.</sup>

 ### Loading Source Data

-The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function as shown in figure 2.
+The extracted CSV files dataset were loaded into a Pandas DataFrame using the `pd.read_csv()` function as shown in figure 3.

 ```python
 # Declare functions